darylalim/generate-audio-audiocraft/README.md

-# generate-music-audiocraft-musicgen
+# generate-audio-audiocraft
- Generate music from text and melody with AudioCraft MusicGen.
+ Generate audio from text and melody with AudioCraft models.

+- AudioGen
+- MusicGen